Steindt/hugoweb/README.md

 # Hugoweb

-Website for controlling 95x7 display (or any other resolutions) where the display unit receives a single digit between 0 and 255 through an HTTP POST request.
+Website for controlling 95x7 display (or any other resolutions) where the display unit receives an json array with single digits between 0 and 255 through an HTTP POST request.

 ## Developing